Hurricane Beryl - The Katy News

 - Disaster Legal Assistance: Call the Texas State Bar Legal Hotline at 800-504-7030 Monday-Friday, 8:30 a.m. to 4:30 p.m.
 Phones are answered in English, Spanish and Vietnamese.

 - Disaster Unemployment Assistance: The deadline to apply was Sept.
 9, 2024.
-An extension has not been announced.
+A deadline extension has not been announced.

 - For information on replacing documents: see Replacing Lost Documents.